Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • They are known for their consistent performance in various driving conditions, making them a reliable choice for everyday use.

-• Ceramic brake pads produce less dust compared to other types of brake pads, keeping your wheels cleaner for longer periods.
+• Ceramic brake pads produce less dust compared to other of brake pads, keeping your wheels cleaner for longer periods.

 Semi-Metallic Brake Pads